zicht/z/res/doc/FAQ.md

 Config, Yaml and Console components, combining it with a very simple yet powerful plugin mechanism, it is much easier to adapt and implement than many of the other tools out there.
 It is also easy to share your own recipes, because of it's ultimately simple YML-based configuration syntax.
 It depends on practically nothing but the mentioned components and a shell, and they are all at both our disposal.
-Furthermore, if you ever used bash, you can use Z, you don't need knowledge of much of the Z syntax or architecture to get started real quick.
+Furthermore, if you ever used any shell, you can use Z, you don't need knowledge of much of the Z syntax or architecture to get started real quick.

-Z relies heavy on shell scripting.
+Z relies heavily on shell scripting.
 If you're not comfortable with bash, however, Z is not limited to bash as a primary interpreter.
 You can extend Z easily by utilizing any shell that is capable of processing stdin.
-Currently, it is not possible to do this on a per-task basis, but there are plans to do so.
+You can even alternate between shells in different parts of your recipe.

 # Why not Capistrano, Capifony, Puppet, Chef, etc? #
 See above.
 Z does not aim to be a replacement of any of these tools.
 It aims to solve problems you might have.
 If you